 This course will introduce you to major periods and trends in American literature, and give you a taste of the work of some of the major writers of this tradition.
 It is, of course, impossible to do justice to American literary tradition(s), let alone to individual writers, in a one-semester survey of nearly 500 years.
-This semester our readings will focus on exploring the visions, and realities, that have inspired and haunted America.
+This semester -as we approach a major election and live through a continuing national and international crisis -- our readings will focus on exploring the visions, and realities, that have inspired and haunted America.
 What is "the American dream," and where does it come from?
 Who does it leave out?
 And what about the dark side of the dream, the nightmares that have haunted the nation as well?
 Throughout the course we will pair writers to examine the close relationship of dream and nightmare and trace the visionary impulse in American literature from the Puritan projection of "a city on a hill" to the terrors and promise of the millennium.
 While we'll pay plenty of attention to literary dimensions, an underlying principle of the course is that, contrary to Laura Bush's (political) assertion last year that American literature is "not political," it has always been a means of debating, challenging, and ultimately helping to create the nation.